White Swan Hotel, Alnwick: RMS Olympic fittings

-The hotel's Olympic Suite incorporates panelling, mirrors, a ceiling and stained-glass windows which were removed from the RMS Olympic when she was being dismantled in Jarrow in 1936.
+The hotel's Olympic Suite incorporates panelling, mirrors, a ceiling and stained-glass windows which were removed from Olympic when she was being dismantled in Jarrow in 1936.
 The hotel's then-owner, Algernon Smart, had been a frequent traveller on Olympic and took part in the auction of the ship's fittings in November 1935.
 At the auction, which was run by the London firm Knight Frank & Rutley, he had the winning bids for elements of the First Class Lounge, the D deck banister from the Grand Staircase, the Aft First Class Staircase, and the revolving door from the liner's restaurant.

 The First Class Lounge on Olympic was identical to that of her sister ship Titanic; both were designed and fitted by the same teams of craftsmen and artisans, as the two ships were constructed at nearly the same time.
 The interiors of the ships were designed by Aldam, Heaton & Co., who had previously worked on other White Star Line vessels and had also carried out interior design on the homes of White Star Line chairman J. Bruce Ismay and his family.
 Many of the ships' interiors were designed by the architect Arthur Henry Durand, who had studied architecture in Brussels between 1891–3 and participated in the design of the Eiffel Tower in Paris.
 He set up his own practice in London in 1903 and worked for both the White Star Line and P&O.

 The lounge was described at the time as "a magnificent salon, pronounced by many persons as the finest room ever built into a ship.
 It is more suggestive of a state apartment in a palace than a room on shipboard."
 The analogy was an apt one, as the room was decorated in the Louis XV style based on interiors at the Palace of Versailles.
 The walls were panelled with finest English oak carved with delicate boiseries decorated with scrolled floral-and-shell ornamentation, rather than the gilding that would have been seen in the French originals.
 At one end of the lounge was a non-functional grey marble fireplace with a carved mantelpiece and a curb of a pierced scroll-and-shell pattern, measuring 5 ft 6 in wide in total.
 This too can be seen in the Olympic Suite.